a1v0/a1v0.de/README.md

     - JavaScript takes too long to load
     - First paint takes too long
     - Custom font takes ages to load (there's a warning about this at the build stage, but that might just be a bug from the deprecated `pages` router of Next)
+12. Update blog post about rendering Markdown in Next, given that Contentlayer is dead